The first 13 things a new prepper should learn

 You will have limited supplies and through cooking, you will know best how to make the most of it.

-Wasting liquids when cooking or making mistakes when cooking will prove to be very expensive.
+Wasting liquids when cooking or making mistakes when cooking will turn out to be very expensive.

 Learn to apply various methods and make the most of your fire and fuel.